 It has been postulated that Tyting is the site of a monastic estate.
 It is certainly very ancient, listed in the Domesday Book as Tetinges, and being in the holding of Bishop Osbern.

 There is a short article in the SAS Collections of 1921 Volume 34, published before the house and chapel were demolished, ending with the intriguing sentence ‘An underground passage is said to run from Tyting to St Martha’s, and though this seems improbable, the entrance to a passage From Tyting is still shown’.
 Shown where and how?
 There is no clue in the article to explain this.

 The AM symbol is only 29 metres from the alignment and it is possible that the original monastic buildings could have been situated on the line, evolving from earlier sacred usage.
 Unfortunately this area is much disturbed, probably destroying much of the underlying archaeology.

 The alignment (Line 152) passes through the turning area in front of the boarded-up house ‘Tyting Rise’ some 29 metres east of the Ancient Monument symbol.
 The stone retaining wall to the turning area can be seen in the photograph below.

 TYTING MOUND (Labelled ‘Tumulus’ on the plan above)

 Labelled as a tumulus by the Ordnance Survey and certainly has the appearance of one.
-It has, as far as I know, never been excavated and some opinions suggest the possibility that this is a landscape feature of the 18th century.
-Usually these features were planted with pines or firs and these old stumps would support that argument.
+As far as I know, it has never been excavated, and some opinions suggest the possibility that this is a landscape feature of the 18th century.
+Usually these features were planted with pines or firs, and these old stumps would support that argument.
 Nonetheless it was one of the first earthworks in Surrey to be protected as a Scheduled Ancient Monument.